St0wy/old-blog/src/content/blog/opengl-scene.md

 the option to merge the ambient occlusion, roughness and metallic (ARM) maps into one file.

 With my glTFs in hand, I had to adapt my asset loading code.
-As I still wanted to support models that have three separate textures for the ARM maps, I decided to check if the model has an ARM map.
+As I still wanted to support models that have three separate textures for the ARM maps, I decided to check if the model had an ARM map.
-But to my surprise, Assimp has option to check this, which means the only way to know is to check the texture type `aiTextureType_UNKNOWN`.
+But to my surprise, Assimp doesn't have an option to check this, which means the only way to know is to check the texture type `aiTextureType_UNKNOWN`.
 To make things worse, this ARM map counts as a roughness map and as a metalness.
 So if you're not careful, you might load the map three times.